 professions, with various approaches to the development of social

 policy and with the structure of the social service system in the

-Human services majors graduate with a bachelor of arts degree in
+Human services majors graduate with a bachelor of arts degree.

-human service.
-The program prepares them to work in direct service
+The program prepares them to work in direct service or

 Human services majors may take positions in such areas as child